-Dr. Beyeler also serves as Associate Director of the UCSB Center for Virtual Environments and Behavior (ReCVEB) and has received several prestigious awards, including the National Institutes of Health (NIH) K99/R00 Pathway to Independence Award and the DP2 New Innovator Award.
-Most recently, he was honored with the Harold J. Plous Memorial Award 2024-25 in recognition of his outstanding contributions to UC Santa Barbara’s intellectual life through research, teaching, and service.
+Dr. Beyeler serves as Associate Director of UC Santa Barbara’s Center for Virtual Environments and Behavior (ReCVEB).
+His work has been recognized by the National Institutes of Health (K99/R00 and DP2 New Innovator Award) and by UC Santa Barbara with the 2024-2025 Harold J. Plous Memorial Award for exceptional contributions to research, teaching, and service.

 PhD in Computer Science, 2016